 When it comes to planning your estate in Virginia, you have options like creating a will, transferring property, making lifetime gifts, or establishing a trust.

 There are many trusts to choose from in Virginia, with qualities developed to best suit your estate planning needs.

-Virginia Living Trusts
+1) Virginia Living Trusts

 Property entering a trust must be transferred by title and deed, in addition to being listed as a trust asset.

 There are two types of living trusts: revocable, and irrevocable.

 A revocable living trust is a trust you are able to terminate, change, or amend during your lifetime.

 You retain your ability to manage your trust and your trust property.